Chronic Fatigue Syndrome (ME/CFS): What It Actually Feels Like

 podcaster Raelan Agle popped up regularly.
 When I read her profile she didn’t

-even a health care professional so there was no way I was going to listen to
+seem reliable as she was neither a doctor nor a psychiatrist nor a psychologist, not even a health care professional so there was no way I was going to listen to

 her advice.